 \section{Introduction}

 Inferring causal relations in observational time-series is central to many fields of scientific inquiry \citep{spirtes2000causation,berzuini2012causality}.
-Suppose you want to analyze fMRI data, which measures the activity of different brain regions over time --- how can you infer the (causal) influence of one brain region on another?
-This question of inferring causal relations from observational data is addressed by the field of \textit{causal discovery} \citep{glymour2019review}.
-While some methods rely on interventions (e.g. randomized trials), performing these is often infeasible, unethical, or too expensive.
+Suppose you want to analyze fMRI data, which measures the activity of different brain regions over time -- how can you infer the (causal) influence of one brain region on another?
+This question is addressed by the field of \textit{causal discovery} \citep{glymour2019review}.
+Methods within this field allow us to infer causal relations from observational data -- when interventions (e.g. randomized trials) are infeasible, unethical or too expensive.

-In time-series, the assumption that causes temporally precede their effects enables us to discover causal relations in observational data \citep{peters2017elements}, with approaches relying on conditional independence tests \citep{entner2010causal}, heuristic scores \citep{chickering2002optimal}, or deep learning \citep{tank2018neural}.
+In time-series, the assumption that causes temporally precede their effects enables us to discover causal relations in observational data \citep{peters2017elements}; with approaches relying on conditional independence tests \citep{entner2010causal}, scoring functions \citep{chickering2002optimal}, or deep learning \citep{tank2018neural}.
 All of these methods assume that samples share a single underlying causal graph and refit a new model whenever this assumption does not hold.
-However, samples with different underlying causal graphs may share relevant information such as the dynamics describing the effects of causal relations. fMRI test subjects may have varying brain connectivity but the same underlying neurochemistry; social networks may have differing structure but comparable interpersonal relationships; different stocks may relate differently to one another but obey similar market forces.
+However, samples with different underlying causal graphs may share relevant information, such as the dynamics describing the effects of causal relations.
+For instance, we may want to infer synaptic connections (i.e. causal relations) between neurons based on their spiking behavior, from a set of recordings of neuronal firing.
+Despite recording different populations of neurons with different wiring, the dynamics of how neurons connected by synapses influence one another may stay the same.
+This principle occurs in a number of areas: fMRI test subjects may have varying brain connectivity but the same underlying neurochemistry; social networks may have differing structure but comparable interpersonal relationships; different stocks may relate differently to one another but obey similar market forces.
 Despite a range of relevant applications, inferring causal relations across samples with different underlying causal graphs is as of yet largely unexplored.